boltcode-js/react-native-sqlite-storage/README.md

 yarn add -D @types/react-native-sqlite-storage
 ```

+In that way you can use it as it was the official repository, using `import 'react-native-sqlite-storage'`, also it doesn't break library
+dependencies (for example typeorm require react-native-sqlite-storage, to be installed, it work well with this package).

+## Android

+On android you can use choose to use internal devices SQLite (not recommended, there is no extension and you are at the mercy of the SQLite version of the system).
+Or you can use the SQLite bundled with this library (ONLY THIS SOLUTION IS TESTED ON THIS REPO).

+You need to edit `react-native.config.js` and add:
+module.exports = {
+  ...,
+  dependencies: {
+    ...,
+    "react-native-sqlite-storage": {
+      platforms: {
+        android: {
+          sourceDir:
+            "../node_modules/react-native-sqlite-storage/platforms/android-native",
+          packageImportPath: "import io.liteglue.SQLitePluginPackage;",
+          packageInstance: "new SQLitePluginPackage()"
+        }
+      }
+    }
+    ...
+  }
+  ...
+};

+## iOS

+No extra steps

 That's it, following steps are to explain how I manage to make everything works together.

 # How to reproduce

+Requirements:
+ - JDK (minimum 1.7)
+ - Android NDK (Set ANDROID_NDK_HOME and add NDK to the path)

 ## Android 11 fix